 Notes

-1 This is a compilation of the Heritage of Western Australia Act 1990 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 17 June 2011 of the Heritage of Western Australia Act 1990 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table